Rules & Classes

 The general rules of the show and the classes offered are below.
 Classes and rules are subject to change as the need arises.
 Each year the summer issue of the NANA Newsletter contains information about the upcoming show for that year, including the date of the show, date entries are due, and the classes offered.
 And you can contact the NANA office for information as well.
 We invite all breeders of registered Normandes to participate and any spectators are welcome to watch Normande breeders exhibit their animals in a friendly, family setting.

-NORTH AMERICAN NORMANDE SHOW
+2025 NORTH AMERICAN NORMANDE ASSOCIATION NATIONAL SHOW:

-Iowa County Fairgrounds, Mineral Point, Wisconsin | 11:00 am | 09-30-23
+Iowa County Fairgrounds, Mineral Point, Wisconsin | 11:00 am | 09-20-2025

 GENERAL RULES